FerriteGiant/personal-site/content/projects/scope-mod.md

 Modding an old Tek scope to have a manual switch for controlling the x10/x1 indicator light.
 <!--more-->

 I have an old analog Tektronix oscilloscope I use for my home projects which has served me quite well over the last couple years.
-One grip I do have is that when I switch my probe to x10 attenuation mode, the backlight on the voltage dial shows the wrong number.
+One gripe I do have is that when I switch my probe to x10 attenuation mode, the backlight on the voltage dial shows the wrong number.
 If I was using the proper Tek probes there would be a little pin which would connect to the metal ring around the BNC connector on the scope.
 This would tell the scope when I switched in to x10 mode and switch the backlight position on the voltage dial.
-This would be especially useful for when I take pictures of the scope display for future reference and I need the numbers in the picture to be correct, not of by a factor of 10.
+This would be especially useful for when I take pictures of the scope display for future reference and I need the numbers in the picture to be correct, not off by a factor of 10.

 As a poor grad student, I'm not going to go spend money on new probes just for this minor feature.
 Instead I decided to install a switch for each channel which would allow me to manually change the voltage backlight as needed.

 <br />
 <img src="/projects/scope-mod/scope_front.jpg" alt="Scope front view" width=80% class="img-responsive"/>